For the period ending March 2020, data on children and pensioners in material deprivation and low income in Wales.

 14% of children living in Wales between 2017-18 and 2019-20 were in material deprivation and low income households.
 Low income households are those that had a total household income below 70% of the UK average household income, before housing costs were paid.
 This is up slightly from the 11% reported last year.
 The corresponding rate is 12% for England, 11% for Scotland and 7% for Northern Ireland.
 This is a 3 percentage point increase from that reported last year.
 However, please take care when comparing data over time because trends can be volatile due to small sample sizes for Wales.

 7% of pensioners living in Wales between 2017-18 and 2019-20 were in material deprivation (income is not considered for pensioners).
-This is slightly higher than the 8% reported last year.
+This is slightly lower than the 8% reported last year.

 Datasets and interactive tools